Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 ## Numerical Code, Parameters and Files

 1) @spin_SMD5a.f03: Dissipative spin molecular dynamics.
-Odd number of processors in the z direction is required.
+An odd number of processors in the z direction is required for one's choice.
 Read the simulation code for details !!

 3) param_spinRL5.h: Parameters

- > number of nodes, total of irons and oxygens, p3m resolution
+ > number of nodes, total cells of irons and oxygens, p3m resolution

 3) SAI105_config.START1: Configuration file